ankitacoder3/Movie-Recommendation-System-MOVICO/README.md

   <p align="right">(<a href="#readme-top">back to top</a>)</p>
 </br>

-Thank you for exploring the Collaborative Movie Recommendation System project.
+Thank you for exploring the MOVICO project.
 Happy movie watching! 🍿🎬